Computational biology & molecular dynamics modeling

 Applications

 This research has numerous applications mainly in the health field.
-Such a level of characterization allows us to understand the effects of abnormal molecular processes associated with serious diseases (cancers, blood diseases, inflammatory and neurodegenerative diseases...) and to provide new targets for the development of new molecules (inhibitors/modulators) in order to control these processes.
+Such a level of characterization allows us to understand the effects of abnormal molecular processes associated with serious diseases (cancers, blood diseases, inflammatory and neurodegenerative diseases...) and to provide new targets for the development of new molecules (inhibitors/modulators) in order to control these pathophysiological processes.

 Key facts